 In order to verify this method, a prototyping readout board was manufactured and equipped for a 5×5 cm2 THGEM detector[6].
 To solve the case that each particle usually showers the signal on several neighboring strips, the neighboring strips are separated into three groups to encode respectively.
 Based on the encoding list shown in TALBE II, the prototyping board has 47 one-dimensional 1.07mm strips which readout by 15 channels.
 According to the decoding formula, the hit strip can be decoded by the fired channels.

-As shown in Fig.3. , verification tests were carried out on the THGEM detector using a 8 keV Cu X-ray and Ar/iC4H10 (97:3) gas mixture.
+As shown in Fig. 6, verification tests were carried out on the THGEM detector, which is filled with Ar/iC4H10(93:7) gas mixture.
 A 100 μm slit in a thin brass sheet was used to produce a miniaturized X-ray beam.
-A manual movable platform was used for the postion scanning test.The electronics is based on the VATA160 chip.[7]
+A manual movable platform was used for the position scanning test.The electronics is based on the VATA160 chip.[7]

 Result of tests